tvdk-sudoku/Year11Notes/content/notes/AEECO - Market Power.md

 - Are agreements or arrangements between firms that seek to restrain competition and remove the automatic regulation that competitive markets achieve

 ##### Illegal Practices
-- Cartel: When firms agree to act or collude together instead of competing with each other
+- Cartel: When firms agree to act or collude together instead of competing with each other other – includes both price fixing and market sharing
-- Collusion
+- Collusion: General term describing agreements between firms – either price or market sharing – to reduce competition and increase profits
-- Market Sharing
+- Market Sharing: A market is divided into a series of smaller markets, each supplied by one of the firms, thus reducing competition
-- Collusive Tendering
+- Collusive Tendering: firms agree to submit exorbitant tenders which ensure high profits and the sharing of work between the collusive members
-- Predatory Pricing
+- Predatory Pricing: When a company with substantial market power sets is prices at a sufficiently low level with the purpose of eliminating or substantially damaging a competitor
-- Resale Price Maintenance
+- Resale Price Maintenance: The supplier sets the price at which a retailer must sell its products.
+The manufacturer may refuse to sell to any retailer which may resell their products at a discount.
-- Exclusive Dealing
+- Exclusive Dealing: When one person trading with another imposes some restrictions on the other’s freedom to choose which whom or where they deal.
-- Collective Boycott:
+- Collective Boycott: When a group of competitors agree not to acquire goods or services from, or not to supply goods or services to, a business with whom the group is negotiating
 - Merger: Two or more firms join together to form one larger firm - prohibited if it substantially reduces competition in the market